sjustesen/ScriFlow/README.md

 This project is an attempt to make a workflow system, allowing multiple persons to work simultaneously on a Scribus project.
 I stumbled across Scribus many moons ago.
 However it wasn't until recently that I had the chance to actually use it for a real project.
 After that time I thought to myself that it would be cool to try to build an ecosystem around it, just as people have done with commercially available products.
-But whereas traditional companies often try to force vendor lockins upon its users, we're going to let people maintain their software freedom.
+But whereas traditional companies often try to force vendor lockins upon its users, we're the total opposite: Let people maintain their software freedom!

 *) Not affiliated with the main Scribus project.
 I am, however, a happy Scribus user. (^Simon)